 You can have sex as often as you like before a vasectomy, and at any time up until the operation.
 Most men know they can’t have sex or masturbate for a certain period of time after their vasectomy, so they may be tempted to squeeze in a few last-minute lovemaking sessions with their partner before the operation.
 Thankfully, this is completely fine and will not cause any problems with your procedure.
 There is no medical reason not to have sex before a vasectomy, however, pregnancy is always a possibility.

-It’s important to remember that having sex after a vasectomy is an entirely different subject, so we recommend reading our article on how long you need to wait after a vasectomy to have sex if you want to learn more.Suggested reading
+It’s important to remember that having sex after a vasectomy is an entirely different subject, so we recommend reading our article on that if you want to learn more.Suggested reading

 It’s expected you will spend around 1-3 hours at the clinic.
 The surgery itself takes about 30 minutes.
 Once you are in the surgical room, you’ll be asked to undress (Usually not fully, just below the waist) and to lie on your back on the operating table.
 You may be given medicine to calm your nerves.
 Some doctors will encourage you to use your phone to listen to music, play games, or watch videos during the surgery to help you feel more relaxed.

 - Your scrotal area will be washed with an antiseptic solution, and an elastic band might be placed around your penis to bring out the surgical site.